Max-Korsakov/nest/README.md

 API - localhost:3000

-Task 6.1 done
+Task 7.1 done

-- login route created and return jwt token
-- all routes guarded with middleware
-- if Authentication header is absent user get 401 error
-- if token is invalid user get 403 error
+- User and Group controllers are covered by unit tests

-Task 6.2 done
+Task 7.2 done
-- CORS enabled
+- env used for providing variables